smhigley/11ty-site/writing/activedescendant.md

 <button id="button">nope</button>
 ```

-Updating `aria-activedescendant` to point to that button will also switch the user to browse mode.
+Updating `aria-activedescendant` to point to that button while the input is in focus will also switch the user to browse mode.
 Subsequent keyboard interactions will thereafter be handled by NVDA instead of by the page, at which point the script updating `aria-activedescendant` in response to keyboard events will stop doing anything.
+The user will also no longer be able to type without manually switching back to forms mode.
 This is the primary reason to avoid having `aria-activedescendant` point to elements that are not part of a composite widget like options in a listbox.

 <figure>
   <img src="/writing/assets/combobox-load-more.png" alt="A screenshot of an open combobox with two options, group one and group two.
 Below the two options in the popup is a highlighted option with the text Load all results.">